-This page provides an overview of preemptible VMs support in Google Kubernetes Engine.
+This page provides an overview of preemptible virtual machine (VM) support in Google Kubernetes Engine (GKE).

 You can use preemptible VMs in your GKE clusters or node pools to run batch or fault-tolerant jobs that are less sensitive to the ephemeral, non-guaranteed nature of preemptible VMs.